St. John’s Wort

-There has been extensive research on St. John’s Wort, especially on its use in depression.
+There has been extensive research on St. John’s Wort, especially on its use in promoting a healthy mood.
 Like other antidepressants, St. John’s Wort has an impact on sexual function by increasing the level of neurotransmitters (like serotonin) in the brain, but at a different site than typical, synthetic antidepressants.
-Research has shown an overall effect of increased time-to-ejaculation, making St. John’s Wort an effective treatment in premature ejaculation.
+Research has shown an overall effect of increased time-to-ejaculation, supporting St. John’s Wort use for rapid ejaculation.

 Adverse effects of St. John’s Wort are also well-studied.
 Side effects, when they occur, are generally mild and include stomach upset, tiredness, headache, dry mouth, dizziness, and skin rash.
 It can also increase skin sensitivity to light (photosensitivity).

 St. John’s Wort is also known to interact with the cytochrome p-450 (CYP450) system, the body’s primary site of drug break-down.
 By increasing the activity of the CYP450, St. John’s Wort can result in increased breakdown of other drugs, decreasing their effectiveness.
 This means the herb can result in significant interactions; some of the specific medications St. John’s Wort interacts with include:

 Omeprazole (Prilosec, Zegerid)